Small-$x$ Asymptotics of the Leading-Twist Flavor Singlet Quark TMDs: Sivers and worm-gear G TMDs

-{\it Sivers function and helicity worm-gear} $\phantom{A}$ In order to study the TMDs at small-$x$, we begin with their operator definitions.
-For the Sivers function, the linear combination of the unpolarized quark TMD, $f_1$, and the Sivers function, $f_{1T}^{\perp}$, is \cite{Meissner:2007rx}
+In this section we provide the steps in applying the Light Cone Operator Treatment (LCOT) to the Sivers function $f_{1T}^{\perp}$ and the helicity worm-gear TMD $g_{1T}$ and the definitions for the corresponding polarized dipole amplitudes.
+The operator definition of the correlator containing the Sivers function is \cite{Meissner:2007rx}

-where $x$ is the longitudinal momentum fraction carried by the quark, $k_T$ is the quark's transverse momentum and $\ket{P,S_P}$ labels a hadron state of momentum, $P$, and polarization, $S_P$, in the transverse direction.
-We take the gauge link, $\mathcal{U}[0,r]$, to be that of Semi-Inclusive Deep Inelastic Scattering (SIDIS) for a hadron moving with a large `+' momentum component,
+where $f_1$ is the unpolarized quark density, $\ket{P,S_P}$ labels a hadron state of momentum $P$ and polarization $S_P$ in the transverse direction.
+The corresponding correlator for the worm-gear $g_{1T}$ is \cite{Meissner:2007rx}

-with $V_{\un{r}} [f, i]$ being a fundamental-representation Wilson line running along the light cone at transverse position $\un{r}$ in the `-' direction from $i^-$ to $f^-$.
-We avoid singular gauges such as the light cone gauge of the target, $A^+ = 0$, and thus neglect the transverse Wilson line at infinity in the staple gauge link.
-One can perform several algebraic manipulations (cf. \cite{Kovchegov:2018znm,Kovchegov:2018zeq}) to rewrite \eq{siv1} as a small-$x$ quasi-classical average over the `target' proton state \cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd,Kovchegov:1996ty,Balitsky:1997mk,Balitsky:1998ya,Kovchegov:2019rrz} in terms of impact-parameter-integrated polarized dipole amplitudes.
-Specifically, taking the flavor singlet ($q^{\textrm{S}} (x, k_T^2) = q (x, k_T^2) + \bar{q} (x, k_T^2)$) projection of the Sivers function, we obtain